-On a hot summers day here, well 26 degrees ( that’s hot in Wales lol ) a common issue is that a computer may get hot or overheat!…
+On a hot summer’s day here, well 26 degrees ( that’s hot in Wales lol ) a common issue is that a computer may get hot or overheat!…

 As mobiles, laptops, even desktop personal computers are getting thinner, there may be less room for cooling down or even just for air to circulate.
 With desktop computer systems, better processors along with huge video cards are creating more heat.

-The industry led craze for laptop computers is smaller, slimmer, along with being lighter.
-At exactly the same time they want to seek more power out of these, yes to the technically minded this is a challenge to say the least!.
+The industry-led craze for laptop computers is smaller, slimmer, along with being lighter.
+At exactly the same time they want to seek more power out of these, yes to the technically minded this is a challenge, to say the least!.

-However to the public its generally, an excellent direction to move.
-Who doesn’t want the computer they need to use everyday, to ponder less than possible, but nonetheless be solid enough to take care of the tasks they throw at it all the while being as thin as a piece of paper?
+However, to the public, it’s, generally, an excellent direction to move.
+Who doesn’t want the computer they need to use every day, to ponder less than possible, but nonetheless be solid enough to take care of the tasks they throw at it all the while being as thin as a piece of paper?

 That sacrifice is cooling.
-Today’s ultra slim PCs have either shrunk to the point that their effectiveness is debatable, or taken away them altogether with only passive air flowing via awkwardly designed heat sinks so there is no wonder they get hot or overheat so easily.
+Today’s ultra-slim PCs have either shrunk to the point that their effectiveness is debatable, or taken away altogether with only passive air flowing via awkwardly designed heat sinks, so there is no wonder they get hot or overheat so easily.